Introduction

 Today, we will connect to a remote HPC cluster (supercomputer) via SSH (secure shell).
 HPC systems always run Linux.

-On MacOS, the default is now Zsh (you can see that by launching the application called “Terminal” and typing echo $SHELL followed by the <enter> key), but Zsh is fully compatible with Bash commands, so it is totally fine to use it instead.
-If you really want to use Bash, simply launch it by typing in “Terminal”: bash, then pressing the <enter> key.
+key), but Zsh is almost fully compatible with Bash commands, so it is fine to use it instead.
+If you really want to use Bash, simply launch it by typing in “Terminal”: bash

-Step one: usernames and password
+Step one: get a username and the password

 We will give you a link to an etherpad during the workshop.
 Add your name next to a free username to claim it.

 We will also give you the password for our training cluster.
-When prompted, enter it.

-• Linux and MacOS users
+• Linux and macOS users

 Linux users: open the terminal emulator of your choice.

-MacOS users: open “Terminal”.
+macOS users: open “Terminal”.

 Then type: